The Cost of Owning a Hamster and 4 Other Small Household Pets

 We’ve researched the ownership costs for five popular small household pets.
-Click through our slide show to see if you’re prepared to foot the bill for a rabbit, hamster, bird, reptile or fish.
+Click through our slide show to see if you’re prepared to foot the bill for a rabbit, hamster, bird, snake or fish.

-Sources: ASPCA, MyHouseRabbit.com, CostHelper.com, ExoticPetVet.com, PetPlace.com, ReptileCare.com, PetSnake.com, AvianExoticsVet.com
+Sources: ASPCA, MyHouseRabbit.com, PetKeen.com, CostHelper.com, ExoticPetVet.com, PetPlace.com, ReptileCare.com, PetSnake.com, AvianExoticsVet.com

 Diet is another important component in keeping medical costs down.
-The average annual cost for rabbit food is $190; you’ll want to serve the right balance of hay, fresh vegetables and high-fiber pellets to regulate their digestive systems, preventing potentially life-threatening emergencies.
+The average cost for rabbit food is around $40 a month; you’ll want to serve the right balance of hay, fresh vegetables and high-fiber pellets to regulate their digestive systems, preventing potentially life-threatening emergencies.
 To cut costs, try starting a garden in your backyard that both you and your bunny can enjoy.

 Because rabbits’ teeth grow continuously, the high-fiber pellets are critical for grinding teeth down.
 If a rabbit’s choppers get too long, he won’t be able to eat, leading to a high vet bill.

-The last annual expense is a big one -- $400 a year for litter and bedding.
+The last annual expense is a big one -- at least $250 a year for litter and bedding.

-With these little guys. supplies will be your greatest expense, with an estimated cost of $210 each year for litter and bedding.
+With these little guys, supplies will be your greatest expense, with an estimated cost of $170 each year for bedding and cage liners.
 To save money, use newspaper or plain, unscented toilet paper.
-Food averages about $50 a year for basic hamster mix from a pet store.
+Food averages about $50 to $80 a year for basic hamster mix from a pet store.
 Vet costs can stay low; just be sure to keep some type of chew-toy in Hammie’s cage, because like rabbits, hamsters’ teeth never stop growing.
 If they get too long, the hamster won’t be able to eat and will require medical care.

-A pet bird doesn’t have to cost a lot, but medical expenses can quickly escalate if you’re not familiar with how to care for Sunny.
-Last year, bird owners spent an average of $190 on surgery, according to the American Pet Products Association.
+A pet bird doesn’t have to cost a lot, but medical expenses can quickly escalate if you’re not familiar with how to care for it.
 To avert such crises, take your bird to a vet who is familiar with the species, and learn about common diseases that occur and the best ways to prevent them or catch them early.
 For example, female birds often lay infertile eggs without mating that can become soft, causing them to bind to the bird, resulting in what could be a life-threatening emergency.
 Hess recommends a seed-only diet and plenty of natural sunlight.

-Other first-year costs include the cage ($70) and the purchase price, which ranges from $12 to $65 for a parakeet.
-After the first year, annual costs include food ($75), toys and treats ($25), and routine vet check-ups ($85).
+Other first-year costs include the cage ($50) and the purchase price, which ranges from $15 to $40 for a parakeet.
+After the first year, annual costs include food ($35), toys and entertainment ($50), and routine vet check-ups ($25 to $150).
 Lifespan varies depending on the species, but parakeets tend to live between 15 and 18 years if given proper veterinary care.